Create Custom Plugins

 4. Test the Plugin Locally.

-5. Run icon-plugin export to export the plugin Docker image.
+5. Run insight-plugin export from the same directory containing the Makefile to export the plugin Docker image.

-6. Upload the generated tar to InsightConnect from within the product UI!
+6. Upload the generated plg to InsightConnect from within the product UI.

 • Once uploaded the plugin can be used in a similar fashion to a marketplace plugin.